Bhavyaa369/VLSI-LAB-EXP-2/README.md

+EXP-1

+DATE:

-# SIMULATION AND IMPLEMENTATION OF  COMBINATIONAL LOGIC CIRCUITS
+        SIMULATION AND IMPLEMENTATION OF  COMBINATIONAL LOGIC CIRCUITS

 # AIM: